 Can I get a COVID vaccine booster dose?

-Individuals 12-17 years old can ONLY get a Pfizer-BioNTech COVID-19 vaccine booster, because it is the only vaccine currently authorized for use in those under the age of 18.
+Individuals 5-17 years old can ONLY get a Pfizer-BioNTech COVID-19 vaccine booster.
+It is currently the only vaccine authorized for administration among this age group.

-The FDA has authorized “mix and matching” booster doses for those 18 years of age and older so that any of the three vaccines can be administered for a booster.
-Eligible individuals may choose which vaccine they receive as a booster dose.
-Those ages 18 and older can either get a booster dose from the vaccine you originally received, or a booster from one of the other two manufacturers.
-However, if you want to receive a specific vaccine, you may wish to contact the location in advance to determine if it has the product you want.
+The FDA has authorized “mix and matching” booster doses for those 18 years of age and older so that either mRNA vaccine (Pfizer-BioNTech or Moderna) can be administered for a booster; however, it is recommended you receive the same product as your original vaccination series (see above for recommendations regarding booster doses after receiving Johnson & Johnson’s Janssen vaccine).
+If you wish to receive a booster from a specific manufacturer, contact the location in advance to determine if it has the product you want.

-Individuals are eligible for a booster dose 6 months following immunization with the Pfizer vaccine and 5 months following immunization with the Moderna vaccine, or two months following immunization with a single dose of the J&J vaccine.
+Individuals are eligible for a first booster dose at least five months following immunization with the Pfizer-BioNTech or Moderna vaccine, or two months following immunization with a single dose of Johnson & Johnson’s Janssen vaccine.
+These intervals may be shorter if you have certain health conditions that compromise your immune system.
+Talk with your healthcare provider about optimal timing for a booster dose based on your personal health history.
 Full CDC guidance on primary series and booster dose scheduling can be found here.

 Who is eligible to receive a second booster dose?

-A second booster dose has been authorized for specific populations who are at higher risk of developing complications or being hospitalized as a result of COVID-19 infection.
+A second booster dose has been authorized for specific populations who are at higher risk of developing complications or being hospitalized because of COVID-19 infection.
 The following individuals are eligible for a second booster dose with an mRNA vaccine (Pfizer or Moderna) if it has been at least four months since their previous booster:

-- Any individual who received a Johnson & Johnson COVID-19 vaccine for both their primary series and first booster, regardless of age.
+- Any individual who received Johnson & Johnson’s Janssen vaccine for both their primary series and first booster, regardless of age.

-There are no known increased safety risks to getting a second booster dose, even if an additional booster dose is recommended in the fall.
+There are no known increased safety risks to getting a second booster dose, even if additional booster doses are recommended in the future.
 Studies have shown that immunity wanes approximately four months after a first booster dose for those who are not immunocompromised.
-Individuals with chronic disease are at an increased risk of COVID-19 complications, so it is important that you talk with your personal medical provider to understand your risk and whether a booster is right for you.
+Individuals with chronic disease are at an increased risk of COVID-19 complications, so it is important that you talk with your healthcare provider to understand your risk and whether a booster is right for you.

 I meet the criteria.
 How do I schedule a booster?MedStar Health primary care practices are offering the COVID-19 Pfizer booster and immunocompromised third dose to those who meet the above criteria same day, on demand.
 If you are a current MedStar Health primary care patient, please contact your primary care provider’s office or send a message via the myMedStar patient portal.